electronstudio/pygame-zero-book/chapters/5_more_games.md

 <<(programs/24_pong.py)
 \end{codelisting}

+* Make the ball more quickly.
-* Add another bat at the top of the screen for player 2
+* Add another bat at the top of the screen for player 2.
-* Add bricks (Rects) that disappear when the ball hits them
+* Add bricks (Rects) that disappear when the ball hits them.

 \end{minipage}